Eddy1108/SPIM-Folder/README.md

 # SPIM-Folder
+Note:

-Make sure that the filename of the folder is "SPIM-Folder", and not "SPIM-Folder-main" in order to run.
+After downloading the project, make sure that the filepath is correct.
+In case of issues, rename the main folder to "SPIM-Folder" instead of "SPIM-Folder-main" to make the project operational.